6 KPIs Every Gaming Company Should Measure and Track

 Key performance metrics for gaming companies

-It’s not a comprehensive list as you’ll want to refine this based on your business model.
-For example, your “users” as daily active users (DAU) and monthly active users (MAU) if your game is app or cloud-based.
+In the gaming industry, there are some baseline key metrics that you should know and follow.
+It’s not a comprehensive list; you’ll want to refine this based on your business model.
+For example, your “users” can be daily active users (DAU) or monthly active users (MAU) if your game is app or cloud-based.

 1. Average revenue per user (ARPU)